 - Gender-neutral color.

 - Thicker fabric can be warm at times.

 - Fabric shrinks some upon washing, making it stiffer.

 Best Budget Option

 The growing popularity of babywearing means products are appearing to suit all budgets.

-If you are looking for your first sling purchase, you’ll probably want to have something that is simple, purse-friendly, and functional.
-If that’s the case, this carrier will be a great choice for you.
-No need to break the bank, but there is plenty of functionality in this carrier.
+If you are looking for your first baby carrier purchase, you’ll probably want to have something simple, purse-friendly, and functional.
+If that’s the case, this carrier will be an excellent choice for you.

-When you start out slinging, your baby might not like it, or you may find that babywearing just isn’t for you and your family.
-Again, if you aren’t entirely sure, then a budget option could be best.
+When you start your babywearing journey, your baby might not like it, or you may find that babywearing just isn’t for you and your family.
+If you aren’t entirely sure, a budget option could be best.